 The Defy El Primero 21 borrows its movement architecture from its LVMH sibling TAG Heuer’s Mikrograph – which we did an in-depth review of last year – but this is not merely a shared caliber that has been aesthetically changed to fit another brand.
 There have been significant technical changes, which we will discuss below, and that foreshadowing what the future may hold for the venerable Le Locle-based watchmaker.

-Presented in either a brushed titanium or black ceramized aluminum, with a fixed bezel, the Defy El Primero 21 case measures 44 mm x 14.50 mm and comes with a domed sapphire crystal on the front and a flat sapphire crystal on the back.
-Water-resistance is 100 meters.
+Presented in either brushed titanium or black ceramized aluminum, with a fixed bezel, the Defy El Primero 21 case measures 44 mm x 14.50 mm and comes with a domed sapphire crystal on the front and a flat sapphire crystal on the back.
+The water resistance rating is 100 meters.

 The watch is available in three versions, two that have open-worked dials (in brushed titanium or black ceramized aluminum) and one that has a closed dial (in brushed titanium).

-Prominent, rhodium-plated, faceted and luminescent coated indexes mark the hours and rhodium-plated, faceted, and luminescent coated hour and minute hands indicate the time.
-A rhodium-plated, centrally mounted chronograph second hand, with a red tip, flys around the dial once every second when the chronograph is activated, providing 1/100th of a second accuracy, that can be read with ease from the 0-100 graduated flange, once stopped.
+Prominent, rhodium-plated, faceted and luminescent coated indexes mark the hours, and rhodium-plated, faceted, and luminescent coated hour and minute hands indicate the time.
+A rhodium-plated, centrally mounted chronograph second hand, with a red tip, flies around the dial once every second when the chronograph is activated, providing 1/100th of a second accuracy, that can be read with ease from the 0-100 graduated flange, once stopped.

 Powering this amazing chronograph function is the all-new El Primero caliber 9004 automatic movement, which being an El Primero, naturally, beats at 5Hz (36,000 kph).
 The movement measures 32.80 mm x 7.9 mm, has just 203 components, 53 jewels, and a star-shaped oscillating weight.
 Notably, the power reserve is 50-hours, whereas the Mikrograph has a 100-hour power reserve.